 - The recipient will begin progesterone suppositories to prepare for pregnancy.

 - We will obtain the sperm from the intended mother’s male partner.
 In order to optimize sperm quality, we recommend that the male partner abstain from ejaculation for two to seven days prior to the first sperm specimen.
 If we use frozen sperm from the intended mother’s male partner, or a sperm donor, we’ll need to have received the sperm specimen at least one day before the retrieval of donor eggs.

 To achieve fertilization, sperm are placed with the eggs in an IVF dish or injected directly into the egg (ICSI).
 We will check the eggs the next day to determine which ones are fertilized.
 At that time, we can freeze all embryos (or just the excess) for a frozen embryo transfer at a later date.

-If indicated for your donor egg IVF process, we’ll perform Preimplantation Genetic Diagnosis (PGD) when the embryo reaches the 8-cell stage (day three of development) or the blastocyst stage (day five or six of development).
-PGD can not only reveal the gender of the embryo for sex selection but also certain genetic conditions.
-The results from PGD are available within one to two days after starting the diagnostic test.
+If indicated for your donor egg IVF process, we’ll perform Preimplantation Genetic Testing (PGT) when the embryo reaches the blastocyst stage (day five or six of development).
+PGT can not only reveal the gender of the embryo for sex selection but also certain genetic conditions.
+The results from PGT are available within 7-14 days after starting the diagnostic test.